lsst-sqre/phalanx/docs/applications/argocd/authentication.rst

 #.
 Go to the ``/argo-cd`` route on the environment.
    Log out if you're logged in with the admin password.
-   You should see a login in with Google option appear.
+   You should see a login in with GitHub option appear.
-   Click on it and you should be able to authenticate with Google.
+   Click on it and you should be able to authenticate with GitHub.
    Anyone in the same GitHub organization can authenticate, but if you aren't in one of the listed teams, you should not see any applications.